Jimin9401/avocado/README.md

 # AVocaDo : Strategy for Adaptation Vocabulary to Downstream Domain

+This repository contains the official implementation of the EMNLP 2021 paper "AVocaDo : Strategy for Adaptation Vocabulary to Downstream Domain".

 An Domain-adaption approach by expanding domain-specified vocabulary using "fragment score".
 AVocaDo can adapt various domain without requiring external resources.
-Check out our [website](https://arxiv.org/abs/2110.13434)  for the paper and more information.
+Check out our [paper](https://arxiv.org/abs/2110.13434) and more information.